Sustainability Management

 The Asahi Kasei Group considers sustainability as a pillar of management and incorporates it into both its medium-term and annual management plans, in addition to discussing it at Board of Directors meetings.
 We have also established a Sustainability Committee to promote sustainability group-wide.

 The Sustainability Committee consists of the President, Executive Officers for Business Sectors, and Executive Officers for business administration and technology functions, and is responsible for disseminating information, orienting sustainability-related activities, and so on.
+Particularly important activity results and deliberations of the Sustainability Committee are reported to the Board of Directors, which oversees the committee.
 The Sustainability Committee coordinates with the Risk Management & Compliance Committee, the ESH & QA Committee, and the DE&I Committee, which all handle more technical and specific matters.

 All four of these committees are chaired by the President of Asahi Kasei.
 We have also established the Human Rights Committee and the Global Environment Committee as subcommittees of the Sustainability Committee.

-• Board of Directors (Management Council) President, Administrative staff, Strategic Business Units, Core Operating Companies, Board of Directors (Management Council) President, Sustainability Committee, Secretariat: Sustainability Strategy Planning Department, Human Rights Committee, Global Environment Committee, Risk Management & Compliance Committee, ESH & QA Committee, DE&I Committee
+• Board of Directors (Management Council) President, Administrative staff, Strategic Business Units, Core Operating Companies, Sustainability Committee, Human Rights Committee, Global Environment Committee, Risk Management & Compliance Committee, ESH & QA Committee, DE&I Committee

 Asahi Kasei Group efforts for the SDGs